Optimal Selection with Balanced Market Share: Static and Dynamic Assortment Optimization: Introduction

 \textbf{Fairness in Assortment Planning:} In recent years there has been growing interest in assortment optimization problems with fairness constraints.
 Some early works in this line of research include \cite{chen2022fair}, \cite{lu2023simple}, \cite{barre2023assortment}, \cite{housni2024assortment} and \cite{zhu2024unified}.
 These works introduce multiple approaches to define fairness. \cite{chen2022fair} consider a randomized assortment optimization problem in which the difference in certain outcome (e.g., market share, revenue, customer exposure) between products with similar quality should not exceed an exogenously given upper bound. \cite{lu2023simple} and \cite{barre2023assortment} define fairness constraints as minimum customer exposure (also referred to as visibility constraints in \cite{barre2023assortment}). \cite{lu2023simple} consider a randomized assortment optimization problem in which the probability of each product being included in the assortment has to exceed a certain threshold. \cite{barre2023assortment} consider an assortment customization problem over a finite number of customers, where each product needs to be visible to at least a certain number of customers.
-As an extension, \cite{housni2024assortment} generalize the results by enforcing minimum customer exposure of potentially overlapping product categories instead of individual products.
-All aforementioned works enforce fairness constraints over the entire universe of products. \cite{zhu2024unified} consider fairness within selected products, but different from our paper, they introduce fairness constraints by requiring the total market share of each product class to be either zero or above a certain threshold.
+As an extension, \cite{housni2024assortment} generalize the results by enforcing minimum customer exposure of potentially overlapping product categories instead of individual products. { All aforementioned works enforce fairness constraints over the entire universe of products.
+One potential drawback of enforcing fairness constraints over all products is that, it often requires the seller to offer a large number of products, many of which could have a negative impact on the seller's revenue.
+This could further result in significant revenue loss for the seller, making the fairness constraint undesirable for the seller.}

+{ To the best of our knowledge, \cite{zhu2024unified} is the only prior work that considers enforcing fairness constraints only over offered products rather than the entire universe of products.
+However, different from our paper, they introduce fairness constraints by requiring the total market share of each product class to be either zero or above a certain threshold.
+We refer to Section~\ref{sec:model_discussion} for a comparison between our market share balancing constraint and a generalized version of the constraint in \cite{zhu2024unified}, which enforces absolute lower bounds and upper bounds on the market share of each product offered with positive probability.}